 Most locals remember that, like Hugh Hefner himself, the myth and image of Playboy was born here in Chicago.
 But standard trivia like that is never enough for us!
 So let’s take a moment to talk a little more about the story behind the man and his club.
+You can learn a bit more by signing up for a Downtown Bucket List private tour, of course.

 Hugh Hefner: Most Famous Chicagoan?